Donaldttt/fuzzyy/README.md

 "     'preview_ratio': 0.5, " 0.5 means preview window will take 50% of the layout
-"     'width': 0.8,         " 0.8 means total width of the layout will take 80% of the screen "     'height': 0.8,        " 0.8 means total height of the layout will take 80% of the screen "     'xoffset': v:none     " x offset of the windows, the windows are centered by default " Default window layout configuration is: let g:fuzzyy_window_layout = {
+"     'width': 0.8,         " 0.8 means total width of the layout will take 80% of the screen "     'height': 0.8,        " 0.8 means total height of the layout will take 80% of the screen "     'xoffset': v:none     " x offset of the windows, 0.1 means 10% from left of the screen "     'yoffset': v:none     " x offset of the windows, 0.1 means 10% from top of the screen " x and y offsets are by default calculated to center the windows on the screen " width, height, and x and y offsets > 0 and < 1 are resolved as percentages " width, height, and x and y offsets >= 1 are fixed numbers of lines and cols " Default window layout configuration is: let g:fuzzyy_window_layout = {
 \    'files': {